 In the three months ended December 31, 2022, the Company and a lessor entered into an amendment to the Company's existing master lease pursuant to which the Company continues to lease 24 communities.
 The amendment removed certain asset repurchase clauses and adjusted the extension option provisions.
 The amendment did not change the amount of required lease payments or the initial term of the lease.
 The leases for 16 of these communities were previously accounted for as failed sale-leaseback transactions as the Company had not previously transferred control of the underlying assets for accounting purposes.
 The Company determined that the adjustment of the extension option provisions and the removal of the asset repurchase clauses in December 2022 resulted in the transfer of control of the assets of the 16 communities for accounting purposes and resulted in qualification as a sale.
-The Company recognized a \$73.9 million non-cash gain on sale of communities for the transaction in the three months ended December 31, 2022.
-In addition, the amended leases for such communities are prospectively classified as operating leases as of December 31, 2022, the effective date of the amendment.
+The Company recognized a \$73.9 million non-cash gain on sale of communities for the transaction in the three months ended December 31, 2022, the effective date of the amendment.
 The prospective reclassification of such lease costs to operating lease expense resulted in a \$22.2 million increase in minimum lease payments due for operating leases in 2023 and an offsetting decrease in minimum lease payments due for financing leases in 2023.
 See Note 20 for more information regarding the impact to the Company's consolidated balance sheet as a result of this transaction.